ayvi-0001/notion-api/README.md

 ## Add, Set, & Delete: Page property values | Database property objects

-The first argument for all database column methods is the name of the property,
+The first argument for all database property methods is the name of the property,
-If it does not exist, then a new property object is created.
+If a property of that name does not exist, then a new property will be created.
-If it already exists, then the method will overwrite it.

-If the name passed already exists, but it's a different column type than the method used - then the API will overwrite this and change the property object to the new column type.
+If a property of that name already exists, but it's a different type than the method used - then the API will overwrite this and change the property object to the new type.
 The original parameters will be saved if you decide to switch back (i.e. if you change a formula column to a select column, upon changing it back to a formula column, the original formula expression will still be there).

 ```py